30) Oscar - Chelsea to Shanghai SIPG (£52m, 2017)

 Barcelona took a leap of faith when they spent over

-Statistics alone cannot convey how impressive Dembele has been, with some of his goals being truly mesmerising: a sensational strike against Sevilla, a sublime run and finish against PSV Eindhoven, and an exhibition of speed and strength against Tottenham.
+Statistics alone cannot convey how impressive Dembele has been, with some of his goals being truly mesmerising: a sensational strike against Sevilla, a sublime run and finish against PSV Eindhoven, and an exhibition of speed and strength against Tottenham, but the jury is still out.

 3) Philippe Coutinho - Liverpool to Barcelona (£105m, 2018)

-Philippe Coutinho joined Barcelona from Liverpool last January in search of trophies and acclaim, and he got what he desired - two trophies by the end of the season, and plenty of praise for his promising performances.
+Philippe Coutinho joined Barcelona from Liverpool in January 2018 in search of trophies and acclaim, and he got what he desired - two trophies by the end of the season, and plenty of praise for his promising performances.
+He won La Liga again in 2019.

-Neither missed by his old club, who are flourishing without him, nor beloved by his new club, where his place in the starting lineup is in danger - Coutinho's dream move is threatening to become a nightmare.
+He's neither missed by his old club, who are flourishing without him, nor beloved by his new club, where his place in the starting lineup is in danger.

 2) Kylian Mbappe - Monaco to Paris Saint-Germain (£150m, 2018)